Glycemic response to beer

 Since I am myself prediabetic, there are obviously concerns whether beer and other starchy foods could be contributing to an early stroke or heart-attack.
 Whilst not wanting to be alarmist, life is good; I have no desire to lose a foot or go blind long before my time.

 Research shows that nearly a third of the adults in large communities in South Africa are now fully diabetic[1]; the implications are simply vast.
-Refined-carbohydrates and alcohol are the problem; and a sedentary existence.
+Refined-carbohydrates, ultra processed foods and alcohol are the problem; and a sedentary existence.

 It probably seems macabre but mutilating your fingers and testing your own blood is both inexpensive and extremely interesting.

 And so I have tackled the topic of the glycemic response to beer and other starches that I consume.
 It is a complex subject; I will not pretend otherwise.
 But it has the potential to add ten good-years to my life; and yours too.
-I think it is eminently worth the pricks with which my fingers are being imperiled.
+I think it is eminently worth the pricks to which my fingers are being subjected.

 I am a blood-donor; yesterday's jab by the vampire was far more intimidating with a much larger needle but one does that for altruistic reasons.